Digital-Alchemy-TS/haos-template/README.md

 - **develop**: Initiates `src/main.ts` in watch mode for real-time code updates.
 	- ⚡ Handle with care!
 - **build**: Executes the TypeScript build to verify code accuracy.
-- **run**: Launches the automation code from the build in the terminal.
+- **stage**: Launches the automation code from the build in the terminal.
 - **deploy**: Uses `pm2` for background deployment.

 ### ⚙️ Configuration